traines-source/stochastic-journey-strategies/README.md

 ./run-docker.ign.sh cargo test --package StoSt --test gtfs --release -- gtfs_with_rt --exact --nocapture --ignored
 ```

 If your GTFS(-RT) files are not located in a `../gtfs/` directory with the same substructure as https://mirror.traines.eu, you may need to manually adjust the paths in the tests.
+In addition, you may first need to run the `create_gtfs_cache` test, or only use the tests that do not rely on the cache, but reload the GTFS from scratch.

 ### Simulation
 The simulation component can be used to evaluate the algorithm in repeated runs compared to other algorithms, in particular with respect to how much earlier an actual simulated user may arrive using the StoSt algorithm.
 In order to run a simulation, the `simulation` binary must be run with a configuration file: